mechmotum/ski-analysis-paper/README.rst

 This repository houses the LaTeX and Python source files to build the paper:

-   Jason K. Moore, Bryn Cloud, Mont Hubbard, and Christopher A. Brown, "Online Software and Ethical Issues for Safety-Conscious Design of Terrain Park Jumps", 2021
+   Jason K. Moore, Bryn Cloud, Mont Hubbard, and Christopher A. Brown, "Safety-Conscious Design of Terrain Park Jumps: Ethical Issues and Online Software", 2021

 Preprint available at https://doi.org/10.31224/osf.io/sq7u9